microsoft/industry/foundations/powerPlatform/readme.md

 * Environments act as security boundaries allowing different security needs to be implemented in each environment.
 * Environments can be created with - or without Dynamics 365 application templates available in the tenant.
 * Dynamics 365 applications takes a dependency on environments with Dataverse provisioned.
+* Dataverse for Microsoft Teams can be created directly from the Teams client, which grants the creator Owner permission on the Environment.

 ### Design recommendations